World War II by country: Comoros

-See History of the Comoros#French Comoros.

 Costa Rica

 Left-wing reformist President Rafael Ángel Calderón Guardia was an ally of Franklin Roosevelt and hostile to Nazism.
 In 1940, it was reported that Calderón and Roosevelt had agreed to the construction of an American base on Cocos Island, Costa Rica's territory in the Pacific; however, the United States ultimately decided on a base in the Galápagos instead.
 Costa Rica joined the Allies on 8 December 1941, declaring war on Japan the day after the attack on Pearl Harbor, and on Germany and Italy shortly afterwards.
+Costa Rica was the first country in America to declare war on the Empire of Japan, on solidarity to the people of the United States.
 While Costa Rica's small army of 500 men could not contribute directly to the fighting, Calderón's administration introduced wartime measures against people from Axis nations in the country, including property seizure and internment.
 Targets included Germans, Italians, and Spaniards, the last of whom were viewed as franquistas sympathetic to fascism.

-Croatia

-See Yugoslavia and Independent State of Croatia.